byterubpay/byterub-site/_posts/2018-06-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-11.md

 **\<endogenic>** i linked it earlier
 **\<suraeNoether>** Let's see here, in addition to that, I have a script for a white-board video on cryptocurrencies that i am fleshing out. rehrar mentioned he would be willing to help when he gets back, and that could be fun and cool.
 **\<binaryFate>** I was quite offline last 3 days, didn't see the twitter storm.
 It's constant-size in space, right?
 How does it scale for verification time?
-**\<suraeNoether>**  in the meantime, i'm interested in doing a plausibility analysis of a RLWE-based version of Monero instead of a discrete logarithm-based version, but that's a longer-term thing.
+**\<suraeNoether>**  in the meantime, i'm interested in doing a plausibility analysis of a RLWE-based version of ByteRub instead of a discrete logarithm-based version, but that's a longer-term thing.
 I've been taking notes on all the multisig papers i've been reading for a comprehensive literature review that i plan on publishing later this summer, too, and that's coming along nicely (although no links available yet)
 **\<suraeNoether>** binaryFate: it's a lot slower
 **\<suraeNoether>** same nubmer of exponentiations, but also a linear number of pairings operations
 **\<binaryFate>** Ok.
 First time someone comes up with a constant-size scheme without any sort of setup no?
 Neat even if not usable for us